BraintoByte/Megaton/README.md

 ## Description

 Simple lightweight UI for nvidia-smi that can be runned as docker containers (back and front end) or locally.
-You can also download the docker images from [Docker Hub](docker.io).
 Megaton allows for temperature and gpu information monitoring in real time.
 It will detect automatically your video cards and pick up the info from nvidia-smi.

 ![Readme image 1](https://github.com/BraintoByte/Megaton/blob/master/readme_images/readme_image_1.png)
 ![Readme image 2](https://github.com/BraintoByte/Megaton/blob/master/readme_images/readme_image_2.png)